 Sisters Place has two kinds of subsidized housing.
-Permanent housing is open to single parents with physical or mental disabilities or drug and alcohol addiction and their children.
+Permanent housing is open to families with children where the parents have physical or mental disabilities and/or drug and alcohol addiction .
 Transitional housing offers a solution for young parents between the ages of 18 and 35.
 Families may live in rent-assisted housing for up to two years.
 All housing applicants must have custody of at least one child, or be seven months pregnant upon entry into the programs.

 Transitional Housing Program

-Single parents and their children can live in rent-assisted housing for up to two years.
-Priority is given to women between 18 and 35 years old.
+Parents and their children can live in rent-assisted housing for up to two years.
+Priority is given to families with parents between 18 and 35 years old.
 Applicants must have custody of at least one child or be seven months pregnant upon entry into the program.
 Residents must be working or attending school to remain in the program.
 Eligible families may participate in the Transitional Program for a maximum of 1 – 2 years.

 Permanent Housing Program

-This program provides housing to single parents with physical or behavioral health disabilities, where they can enjoy the anonymity that comes with living in a larger development.
+This program provides housing to families that have a parent(s) with physical or behavioral health disabilities, where they can enjoy the anonymity that comes with living in a larger development.
 Participants may remain in Sisters Place permanent housing indefinitely as long as they follow participant guidelines.

 Members of both the permanent and transitional programs must maintain eligibility requirements, including